Is Apple Rotting?

 And then he met Donald Trump.

-On this scale, the “hundreds of millions” Cook crowed about saving would be the equivalent of just $2.50 from the $10,000 in is pocket.
+On this scale, the “hundreds of millions” Cook sold out for would be the equivalent of just $2.50 from the $10,000 wad in is pocket.
 It is literally pocket change.

 Shame on you—and on your company.
 You are not helping America—you are helping destroy it.